Notification Panel

 Info vs Insight

-Info Messages are designed to keep users updated about new versions, releases, and functionalities, ensuring they are aware of the latest developments.
+Info Messages are designed to keep users updated on new versions, releases, and features, ensuring they stay up to date with the latest developments.

-Conversely, Insight Messages provide users with actionable recommendations and helpful information and analytics that can optimize their use of the system.
+Conversely, Insight Messages provide users with actionable recommendations and useful information and analytics that can optimize their use of the system.

-This clear differentiation ensures users can quickly identify and act on updates versus guidance, promoting efficiency and engagement.
+This clear distinction ensures that users can quickly identify updates and guidelines and act accordingly.